FDA approved for both Tremor Dominant Parkinson’s Disease and Dyskinesia

 Focused Ultrasound Therapy

-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with Parkinson’s disease.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with Parkinson’s disease.
 This novel technology focuses beams of ultrasonic energy precisely and accurately on targets deep in the brain without damaging surrounding normal tissue.

 How it Works

 Where the beams converge, focused ultrasound produces a variety of therapeutic effects enabling Parkinson’s disease to be treated without surgery.
 For movement disorders, the mechanism is ablation (thermal disruption of the tissue) that can be aimed at several different treatment targets.
 For the preclinical work in treating the underlying cause, the mechanisms can be temporarily disrupting the blood-brain barrier (BBB), which will allow desired therapeutics the ability to enter the brain.
 Opening the BBB also can enable undesired materials to more easily depart from the brain.

 Currently, there is no cure for Parkinson’s and the major options for treatment of motor symptoms include drug therapy and invasive surgery (e.g. deep brain stimulation, radiofrequency lesioning).

 For certain patients, focused ultrasound could provide a noninvasive alternative to surgery with less risk of complications and lower cost.
 In the long term, focused ultrasound has the potential to treat the underlying disease pathology and prevent progression and/or restore function.